 The following items are prohibited: water beds, television antennae placed outside of the Licensed Space, any chemical, liquid, or solid identified as hazardous, candles with or without a wick, incense, dart boards, halogen lamps, sun lamps, space heaters without a safety feature, weight lifting equipment, live holiday decorations, and inflatable pools.
 The student has access to bicycle racks and is not permitted to store or maintain bicycles in Licensed Space.
 See weapons “Explosives/Weapons” and “Drugs and Alcohol”, below for additional prohibited items.
 Pets, of any kind, are not allowed in the Licensed Space, see “Emotional Support Animals” for more details.

 Weapons are not permitted.
 Objects with potential to cause bodily harm to a person are not allowed in the Licensed Space, Complex, or Complex parking lot.
 Such objects include, but are not limited to ammunition, fireworks, explosives, firearms, BB/Pellet guns, shotguns, stun guns or tasers, knives, bows and arrows, water guns, paintball guns, various martial arts weapons, decorative weapons, and objects deemed threatening in nature by DCT employees.

 Drugs and Alcohol

 DCT prohibits the possession, use, sale, manufacture, or distribution of illegal drugs, narcotics, and alcohol on school property or as part of any school activity, regardless of location or age of resident.
 This includes being under the influence of alcohol.
 The possession of drug and alcohol paraphernalia is also prohibited.
 This includes items that are used or could be used in connection with drinking games, or rapid, mass, or otherwise dangerous consumption of drugs and/or alcohol.
-This section also relates to medical marijuana.
+This section also relates to medical and recreational marijuana.
 Marijuana is classified as an illegal drug under the Federal Controlled Substances Act.
 In addition, the possession, use, manufacture, sale, or distribution of prescription drugs by a student to whom the medication was not prescribed is prohibited.
 DCT reserves the right to confiscate, retain, and dispose or/destroy any and all drug and/or alcohol-related items regardless of value or ownership.
 DCT reserves the right to call local authorities such as the Minneapolis Police Department if DCT deems necessary to report illegal activity.
 The Complex is tobacco-free with designated tobacco use areas outside of the facility.